n3xtcoder/ai4impact-bbsr/README.md

 - Basic Python libraries for data processing and analysis
 - Supplementary PDF documents with domain knowledge
 - Data exploration notebook with example analyses

+## Additional Reference Resources
+The following external resources provide valuable context for understanding sustainable building practices and can supplement the challenge goals:

+- [**Level(s)**](https://environment.ec.europa.eu/topics/circular-economy/levels_en) - The European Commission's common framework for assessing and reporting on the sustainability performance of buildings.
+Level(s) provides indicators covering energy, materials, water, health, comfort, climate change, and life cycle costs.
+- [**EU Taxonomy Navigator**](https://ec.europa.eu/sustainable-finance-taxonomy/) - A classification system establishing a list of environmentally sustainable economic activities, providing criteria for buildings and construction activities that contribute substantially to climate change mitigation and adaptation.
+- [**Leitfaden Nachhaltiges Bauen**](https://www.bmwsb.bund.de/SharedDocs/downloads/Webs/BMWSB/DE/publikationen/bauen/leitfaden-nachhaltiges-bauen.html) - The German "Guideline for Sustainable Building" from the Federal Ministry, is often referred to as "the Bible of sustainable building".
+It offers comprehensive guidance on integrating sustainability aspects throughout the building lifecycle, from planning and construction to use and recycling.